Optimal Partitioning for Dual-Pivot Quicksort: Conclusion and Open Questions

 \section{Conclusion and Open Questions}

-We have studied dual pivot quicksort algorithms in a unified way and found optimal partitioning methods that minimize the average number of key comparisons up to lower order terms and even up to $O(n)$.
+We have studied dual-pivot quicksort algorithms in a unified way and found optimal partitioning methods that minimize the average number of key comparisons up to $O(n)$.
 This minimum is $1.8 n \ln n + O(n)$.
-We pointed out the obvious relation between dual pivot quicksort and the dutch national flag problem, this identifying an algorithm which decreases the average swap count of $0.6 n \ln n + O(n)$ (Yaroslavskiy's algorithm) to $0.33.. n \ln n + O(n)$.
+We showed an optimal pivot choice for a simple dual-pivot quicksort algorithm and conducted an experimental study of the practicability of dual-pivot quicksort algorithms.